RoySpino/RB_SNS_VSCodeExtentions/SpineNetSystems.rrpg-0.0.1/README.md

 + Support for ASNA Visual RPG
 + Includes IBM format lines to help position structured code
 + IntelliSense for structured and free-format keywords
++ fix-format RPG4 code begins on either column 6 (IBM standard) or colomn 1.
+You will not need to make any setting changes this is an automatic feature dependent on your coding style.
 * Block matching for both structured and free-format

 ## File Types (case insensitive)